Class Schedules and Catalog Background Image

 The District shall:

 • Authorize the investigation of the complaint and supervise or conduct a thorough, prompt, and impartial investigation of the complaint, as set forth below.
-Where complainants opt for informal resolution, the director will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.
+Where complainants opt for informal resolution, the Title IX coordinator will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.

 • Review the factual information gathered through the investigation to determine whether the alleged conduct constitutes harassment, or other unlawful discriminatory conduct, giving consideration to all factual information and the totality of the circumstances, including the nature of the verbal, physical, visual, or sexual conduct, and the context in which the alleged incidents occurred.